Fokoda799/InkTrail/README.md

 # InkTria ✒

 ## Description
-BlogSphere is a comprehensive web application designed to provide a feature-rich blog platform with advanced user management capabilities.
+InkTrail is a comprehensive web application designed to provide a feature-rich blog platform with advanced user management capabilities.
 It leverages modern technologies to deliver an engaging, efficient, and secure user experience for both content creators and readers.

 ## Features